jessecusack/scientific-workflow/get_snippets.md

     rclone sync source:sourcepath folder/on/your/computer

 Here is an example of a shell script that I wrote for a project.
 It was contained in a file called `get_vmp_pelican_2021.sh`.
-It allows the user to input a different drive, otherwise it uses a default.
+It allows the user to input a drive name, but if too much time passes, it tries a default name.

     echo "Input rclone drive name:"